 Mama Papa Bubba shows you how she and her daughter made this simple but beautiful dollhouse from an inexpensive bookshelf.

-Check out how Roadkill Rescue turned an old dresser into a larger-than-life Barbie house.
+Learn how to turn an old dresser into a larger-than-life Barbie house.
 Handy storage drawer in the bottom!

 Upcycle the drawers from an old bedside table into this adorably charming dollhouse by Semi Proper.